tfelix/bestia-client/README.md

 by my highschool class.
 Sadly it never came to a state which I was satisfied with.
 So the idea got dragged along and along and slowly evolved into this game.

-The first Alpha version screenshots looked like this and came from the release around 2009:
+The first Alpha version screenshots of the Browser Game version looked like this and came from the release around 2009:

 ![Bestia Overview Screen](https://bestia-game.net/user/data/images/github/bestia_overview.jpg "Bestia Overview Screen")
 ![Inventory](https://bestia-game.net/user/data/images/github/inventory.jpg "Bestia Inventory")
 ![Moving Bestia in the overworld](https://bestia-game.net/user/data/images/github/move.jpg "Moving Bestia in Overview World")

 Since then there was pause in development until I dreamed about new game mechanics and was complelty fed up with todays MMORPGs.
 The idea of Bestia was renewed and development began to speed up again in 2016.